Rich's (department store): Federated

 The sale to Federated in 1976 ended over 100 years of ownership by the Rich family.
 Aside from the Great Tree, most of the traditions of Rich's and the departments (including the bakery) were stripped away by the early 1990s.
 Loyalty to the chain, however, remained very strong even after the downtown flagship store was closed in 1991.

 In 1994, the parent company of Rich's bought out Macy's, which was historically Atlanta's rival chain under the Davison's banner.
 The following year, Rich's was merged with Lazarus in the midwest and Goldsmith's in Memphis.
-Through the merged division, the chain grew in a corporate sense as it was operated out of Atlanta, but the Lazarus and Goldsmith's stores continued to operate under their regional names.
+Through the merged division, the chain grew in a corporate sense as it was operated from Atlanta, but the Lazarus and Goldsmith's stores continued to operate under their regional names.
 The merger with Goldsmith's occurred in 1988 and Lazarus in 1995.
 Lazarus was one of Federated's founding store chains.

 Closures of Davison's/Macy's stores

 When Rich's and Macy's both were owned by the same company, this resulted in the overlapping of the two chains all selling the same products.
 Initially, both stores remained open with Macy's losing its higher-end merchandise and becoming distinctly downmarket when compared with Rich's.
 The decision was made in 2003 to close all of the former Davison's/Macy's stores in Atlanta (no new Macy's stores had been built in Atlanta since Town Center at Cobb in 1986) and co-brand Rich's as Rich's-Macy's.
 The only original Macy's/Davison's store to remain open is Northlake Mall - originally the downtown Atlanta store was to remain open, but a sudden change of direction by Macy's corporate closed the last major retailer in downtown Atlanta.
 The cobranded name change was intended to slowly phase out the chain instead of a sudden change so as to reduce the backlash over the elimination of an Atlanta institution that was one of the institutions that defined the city, similar to Marshall Field's in Chicago.
-As Macy's was a well-known part of the Atlanta retail landscape since its purchase of Davison's in the 1920s, loyal Rich's customers who defected to other stores were replaced by longtime Macy's/Davison's customers.